 Computers Can’t Recognize Accents

-From personal experience, I can tell you software further finds this problematic.
-Additionally, as most of the people who design these programs have been or European men, any accent beyond that is a struggle.accents can be a challenge.
-Voice recognition
+From personal experience, I can tell youaccents can be a challenge.
+Voice recognition software further finds this problematic.
+Additionally, as most of the people who design these programs have been or European men, any accent beyond that is a struggle.

 Developers have recognized this problem and are working on it.
 However, with as many accents there are in the world, this could take a while.
 Human beings have a much easier time oftranscribing pronunciations.